PeterRK/simple-abtest/README-EN.md

 - Experiment management: organize experiments by application, with support for creating, editing, enabling, disabling, and deleting experiments.
 - Access control: supports multi-user login and per-application roles, including read-only, read-write, and administrator.
-- Conditional targeting: define matching conditions based on business context so that only eligible requests enter an experiment.
+- Conditional targeting: define filter conditions based on business context so that only eligible requests enter an experiment.
-- Online verification: enter a key and context to inspect the evaluation result for easier debugging.
+- Traffic Check: enter a key and context to inspect the hit result for easier debugging.
 - Forced targeting: route a specific key to a designated variant for testing and validation.
-- Advanced experiment flow: supports two-stage traffic allocation, multi-layer traffic pass-through, traffic slot rotation between groups, and configuration rollback for long-running experiments.
+- Advanced experiment flow: supports two-stage traffic allocation, multi-layer traffic pass-through, group traffic rotation, and configuration rollback for long-running experiments.
 - Flexible integration: use online APIs for real-time decisions or local SDKs to reduce request overhead.

 ## Admin Console